sanoofp/is-malayalam/README.md

 `is-malayalam` is a small javascript script to check whether the provided string contains at least one Malayalam character.

-This function checks for the Unicode of each character in the given string.
-And returns `true` if any of the Unicodes lies between `0D00` and `0D7F`
+This function checks for the Unicode of each character in the given string, and returns `true` if any of the Unicodes lies between `0D00` and `0D7F`

 ## Sources